Driving Under the Influence Penalties

 - DUI committed while driving a school bus carrying persons age 18 or younger

-- Second or subsequent DUI committed while transporting a child under age 16
+- DUI committed while transporting a child under age 16

 - DUI committed while transporting a child under age 16 and involved in a crash that resulted in bodily harm to the child